falgun143/jwt-helper-ts/README.md

 # JWT Helper Library

-A TypeScript library for encoding and decoding JSON Web Tokens (JWTs) using the HS256 algorithm.
+A TypeScript library for encoding, decoding and validating JSON Web Tokens (JWTs) using the HS256 algorithm.
 This library includes functionality for encoding JWTs with a specified payload and secret, decoding JWTs to extract their contents, and validating JWTs.

 ## Features